lynnfaraday/aresmush.com/_root/tutorials/code/yaml.md

 {{#pretty-image}}/assets/media/web_portal/config.png{{/pretty-image}}

 Coders may also prefer to edit the config files on disk in the server shell.
-All game configuration files reside in the `aresmush/game/config` directory on the server.
+All game configuration files reside in the `aresmush/game/config` folder on the server.
 When editing on disk, you must do `load config` or `load <plugin name>` after changing the configuration so the game recognizes the changes.
 This is not necessary when changing configuration in the Web Portal; it does so automatically.

 ## Data Types